3.9 Provisions, Contingent Liabilities, Contingent Assets and Commitments:

 The operating cycle is the time between the acquisition of assets for processing and their realization in cash or cash equivalents.
 Deferred tax assets / liabilities are classified as non-current assets / liabilities.
 The Company has identified twelve months as its normal operating cycle.

-3.15 Off-setting financial Instrument:
+3.16 Off-setting financial Instrument:

 Financial assets and liabilities are offset and the net amount is reported in the balance sheet where there is a legally enforceable rights to offset the recognized amounts and there is an intention to settle on a net basis or realize the asset and settle the liability simultaneously.
 The legally enforceable rights must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the Company or counterparty.

-NOTE 4 : SIGNIFICANT ACCOUNTING JUDGEMENTS, ESTIMATES AND ASSUMPTIONS:
+NOTE 4: SIGNIFICANT ACCOUNTING JUDGEMENTS, ESTIMATES AND ASSUMPTIONS

 The preparation of the Financial Statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets, liabilities, the accompanying disclosures and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
-The Company based on its assumptions and estimates on parameters available when the Financial Statements were prepared.
+The Company used its assumptions and estimates on parameters available when the Financial Statements were prepared.
 However, existing circumstances and assumptions about future developments may change due to market changes or circumstances arising that are beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.

 4.1 Property, Plant and Equipment, Investment Properties and Other Intangible Assets: